Ellutze/Witch_DnD5e/docs/source/Leveling.rst

 Witches get `Stare of the Witch` ability as reaction.
 If Witch is a direct target of a humanoid she can see, the target has to win a charisma/wisdom/intelligence challenge, each choses ability to roll.
 In the challenge both Witch and attacker roll d20+ability modifier.
 If attacker loses this challenge they lose the action or bonus action they wanted to use, but not any other resources (spell slots etc.), and the action does not take effect.
+Once per short rest.

+(TODO: consider sublass differentiation.
+E.g. unlimited usage but cost at challenge loss?)

 **Level 19**